 - Secondary income preferred

-401(k) Business Financing
+401(k) Business Financing for Multi-Unit Franchise Owners

 With 401(k) business financing (formally known as Rollovers for Business Start-ups or ROBS), you can use up to 100 percent of funds from an existing retirement account to buy or start a small business or franchise without taking a taxable distribution or getting a loan.
-Funding through ROBS has been an option since the Employee Retirement Income Security Act passed in 1974, and it’s growing in popularity.
+Funding through ROBS has been an option since the Employee Retirement Income Security Act was passed in 1974, and it’s growing in popularity.
 Since 2009, the number of new ROBS transactions at Guidant Financial has increased by approximately 112 percent, and the market as a whole has experienced an estimated 75 percent growth over the same period.

 Since ROBS doesn’t involve taking a loan, there are no monthly payments or interest rates, and there are no collateral or minimum credit score requirements.
 ROBS can also be used in combination with an SBA loan, allowing business owners to use retirement funds as the down payment for the loan.